 This is your chance to find out what’s REALLY going on.
 Put yourself in learn-mode.
 Let the other person do 90% of the talking.
 This is much easier said than done, but stick with it, because this skill is a game changer.

-Force yourself to communicate primarily through questions.
+Communicate primarily through questions.
 Be patient.
-Embrace awkward silences.
+Embrace silences.
 Try it and you’ll be amazed by what happens, the other person will fill the silence, with gold.